b0iizz/minecraft-advancednbttooltip/README.md

 The root object requires a <b>"text"</b> and a <b>"condition"</b>.<br>
 ### TooltipFactories
 Everywhere where "text" or "texts" is required a *TooltipFactory* can be used (There are some cases where the parameter might be called differently but in that case the reference explicitly uses a TooltipFactory there).
-This is one of <b>"literal", "formatted", "translated", "nbt", "nbt_size", "conditional", "mix", "multiple", "effect", "limit" or "limit_lines"</b>.<br>
+This is one of <b>"literal", "formatted", "translated", "nbt", "nbt_value", "nbt_size", "conditional", "mix", "multiple", "effect", "limit" or "limit_lines"</b>.<br>
 ### TooltipConditions
 A *TooltipCondition* defines whether the tooltip will be shown at any moment.
 This is one of <b>"true", "false", "not", "and", "or", "is_item", "has_tag", "tag_matches", "is_advanced_context" or "is_hud_context"</b>.<br>